 For example, we stayed in Grundarfjörður on the northern side of the peninsula, because we had to catch an early morning ferry from Stykkishólmur to the Westfjords.
 It was also the only place where we found accommodation for 5 people in high season.
 I was also secretly hoping to see auroras at the nearby Kirkjufell Mountain (which didn’t happen because it just didn’t get dark enough in the last week of August)…

 So, this was our guide to Snaefellsnes hotels.
-Just one last tip – book it as soon as you know your travel dates.
-Especially in high season, hotels in Iceland fill up months in advance.
+Just one last tip – book your accommodation as soon as you know your travel dates.
+Especially in the high season, hotels in Iceland fill up months in advance.

 Planning a trip and have any questions?
 Check out our other Iceland travel resources below.
 Have a specific question about staying in Snaefellsnes?
 Leave a reply under this article.

 READ ALSO: Snaefellsnes Peninsula – complete guide for your visit

 More tips for your trip to Iceland: